FrontMatter/web-documentation-nextjs/content/docs/content-types.md

 - `single (boolean)`: When you picked the `string` field type, you can specify if it is a single line.
 By default it will render as a multiline field (optional).

+**Image fields**

+- `isPreviewImage (boolean)`: Allows you to specify a custom preview image for your article.
+When you set this to `true` for an image field in your content type, it will be adopted in the dashboard.

+> **Important**: You can only set this on one image field per content type.

 **Choice fields**

 - `multiSelect (boolean)`: Define if you want to allow multiple choice selection.
 By default this is `false`.